Computational framework for monolithic coupling for thin fluid flow in contact interfaces

 \subsection{Partitioned and monolithic implementation approaches}

-From the implementation point of view two distinct approaches for any FSI problem exist: partitioned and monolithic.
-The former is based on two different solvers for the fluid and solid sub-problems, and in order to take into account the coupling, one- or two-way data exchange between them must be established.
-Furthermore, a certain iterative process is required to obtain the convergence.
-The utilization of the partitioned approach benefits from modularity, since different solvers tailored for the sub-problems could be used~\citep{kuttler2008fixed,matthies2003partitioned}.
+From the implementation point of view two distinct approaches for any FSI problem exist: partitioned and monolithic, see e.g.~\citep{felippa2001partitioned}.
+The former is based on two different solvers for the fluid and solid sub-problems, and in order to take into account the coupling, one- or two-way data exchange between them must be established, while a certain iterative process may be required to obtain the convergence.
+At the same time, the utilization of the partitioned approach benefits from modularity, since different solvers tailored for the sub-problems could be used~\citep{kuttler2008fixed,matthies2003partitioned}.
 On the contrary, under the \textit{monolithic} approach all equations which govern sub-problems and the interaction between them are rendered into a single system~\citep{hubner2004monolithic,michler2004monolithic,heil2004efficient,verdugo2016unified}.
 Upon its solution DOF values corresponding to both sub-problems are obtained simultaneously, therefore, the data exchange in this case is not needed.

 Elasto-hydrodynamic lubrication problems are often solved under the monolithic approach~\citep{stupkiewicz2016finite,stupkiewicz2009elastohydrodynamic,yang2009mortar}, whilst for the contact sealing problems the partitioned approach is generally preferred~\citep{dapp2012prl,rafols2016modelling}.
 Moreover, as was already mentioned above, the latter problem is often solved under the one-way coupling approach, using the assumption of the infinitesimal slopes of the surface profile and the small deformation formulation.
 Boundary element method~\citep{rafols2016modelling} and Green's function molecular dynamics~\citep{dapp2012prl} are frequently used for the mechanical contact problem and the Reynolds equation is often solved by the finite-differences method.